-Dr. Treyzon is recognized as a leading provider of state-of-the-art care for pancreas disease in patients from Cedars Sinai Medical Towers, Los Angeles, CA, and the surrounding areas, providing treatment aimed at relieving symptoms and preventing more serious long-term complications for improved overall health and wellness.
+Dr. Treyzon is recognized as a leading provider of state-of-the-art care for pancreas disease in patients from Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, and the surrounding areas, providing treatment aimed at relieving symptoms and preventing more serious long-term complications for improved overall health and wellness.

 The pancreas produces juices and enzymes that flow into the intestine, where they mix with food.
 The enzymes digest fat, protein, and carbohydrates so they can be absorbed by the intestine.
 Pancreatic juices, therefore, play an important role in maintaining good health.
 The pancreas also produces insulin, which is picked up by the blood flowing through the organ.
 Insulin is important in regulating the amount of sugar, or glucose, in the blood.

 A number of problems can occur in the pancreas.
 These include the following:

 Acute pancreatitis occurs when the pancreas becomes quickly and severely inflamed.
 The digestive enzymes of the pancreas then leak into the tissues of the organ itself, rather than staying within the tubes (ducts) that normally transfer these enzymes to the safety of the small intestine.
 This results in severe damage to the pancreas.